-3.5 EPA Licensed IPPC / Waste Facilities / Section 4 Discharges
+3.5 EPA Licensed IPPC / Section 4 Discharges / Waste Facilities

-Information from the EPA website https://gis.epa.ie/EPAMaps/ indicates that there are no IPPC, licensed waste facilities or Section 4 discharges located within 1 km of the site.
+Information from the EPA website https://gis.epa.ie/EPAMaps/ indicates that there are no IPPC or licensed waste facilities located within 1 km of the site.
+No section 4 discharges have been identified within 1 km of the site.